-The following figure shows the position of the CAPS LOCK indicator.
+The following figure shows the position of the CAPS LOCK indicator and NUM LOCK indicator which show the following conditions:

-When the CAPS LOCK indicator glows, the keyboard produces capitals when any letter is typed.
+- When the CAPS LOCK indicator glows, the keyboard produces capitals when any letter is typed. - When the NUM LOCK indicator glows, the ten key allows you to enter numbers.

-Figure 4-1 CAPS LOCK indicator (A30-D)
+Figure 4-1 Keypad indicator